davidakoch/tictactoe/README.md

 Please note that the tictactoe code includes some experimental code that I tried including a successful attempt to add columns borders with Bootstrap.
+This is a tictactoe game that does not use a table but instead uses a bootstrap column setting.